San Blas, Nayarit: History

 At first, only two ships were assigned to the port: the packet ship San Carlos, commanded by Juan Pérez, and El Principe, commanded by Vicente Vila.
 Gálvez ordered four new vessels to be built, one of which was the schooner Sonora, later sailed in 1775 by Juan Francisco de la Bodega y Quadra to Alaska.

 In many ways, San Blas was a poor choice for a deep sea harbor and settlement.
 The harbor was so small that it could never hold more than four ships at a time.
 Silting caused by the nearby Río Grande de Santiago resulted in the need for the harbor to be regularly dredged.
 The climate's stifling humidity and torrential rains from July to October, coupled with extensive mangrove swamps that surrounded the settlement, resulted in San Blas being plagued by clouds of voracious mosquitoes.
 A variety of sicknesses were endemic, including dysentery, typhoid fever, malaria, and other fevers.
 Naval officers and workers regularly complained about the climate.
 When Alessandro Malaspina visited in 1791, he found San Blas's climate so unhealthy that he refused to stay there, instead transferring his operations and some of San Blas' ships and personnel to Acapulco.
 San Blas's location was useful and logical, however, because it minimized travel time from Guadalajara and Mexico City without increasing the total distance to the Californias.
 Also, the area around San Blas had a plentiful supply of hardwoods useful for ship building and repair.
 Fresh water was also available year round.

 A hillside fort was built in 1770 to defend the town's sea trade with the Philippines.
 Its front has stone carvings of the kings of Spain.
 On the hill behind the fort are the ruins of the Church of Our Lady of the Rosary, built in 1769.
 The ruins once contained the bronze bells that are said to have inspired Henry Wadsworth Longfellow's poem, "The Bells of San Blas".
 The ruins of a 19th-century customs house are on Calle Benito Juárez, three blocks from the main plaza.

 During the colonial period, hardwood forests provided the raw materials for ships that did a brisk trade with the Philippines and the Manila galleon until the shipping moved to the port at Manzanillo, and later to Acapulco.

 Modern history

-In 2021, ejidatarios (farmers) from Jolcotemba and nearby communities blocked access to the luxury tourist complex "Limoncitos Grill" owned by Canadian developer Angela Birkenbach.
+In 2021, ejidatarios (farmers) from Jolotemba and nearby communities blocked access to the luxury tourist complex "Limoncitos Hills" owned by Canadian developer Angela Birkenbach.
 The complaints go back to 2019, when the developer deforested virgin land, without permission.
 Birkenbach's latest move was to take over an access road and 1.6 km of virgin beach, one of the last along the Nayarit coast.